sandyresearch/sandyresearch.github.io/_posts/2025-04-21-chipmunk-part-III.md

 *Austin Silveria, Soham Govande, Dan Fu \| [Star on GitHub](https://github.com/sandyresearch/chipmunk)*

-In Part I of this post, we took a top down perspective to reason about how the diffusion generation process’s movements in latent space can be well-approximated with sparse deltas in attention and MLP computations.
-In Part II, we’ll look from these granular sparse deltas down to the hardware–how can we maintain peak GPU performance with this sparsity and caching pattern?
+In Part I and II of this post, we took a top down perspective to reason about how the diffusion generation process’s movements in latent space can be well-approximated with sparse deltas in attention and MLP computations.
+In Part III, we’ll look from these granular sparse deltas down to the hardware–how can we maintain peak GPU performance with this sparsity and caching pattern?

 Fine-grained sparsity in attention and MLP kernels is challenging due to GPUs being optimized heavily for dense block matrix multiplications.
 Our column-sparse attention and MLP kernels address this with “tile packing.”
 We opt for granular loads from global memory to [pack a dense shared memory tile](https://arxiv.org/abs/2301.10936) to maximize tensor core utilization–with 93% dynamic \[192, 1\] column sparsity, our sparse [ThunderKittens](https://github.com/HazyResearch/ThunderKittens) attention kernel is 9.3x faster than the dense baseline.